adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/index.md

 [Home](/) · [About](/about) · [Writings](/writing) · [Press room](/blog)

 ## Welcome to my GitHub

 At the intersection of culture and code, this space invites reflection—not commits.
-A lucid archive of symbolic ecologies, **Web3 visions**, and ethical **AI**.
+A lucid archive of symbolic ecologies, Web3 visions, and ethical AI.
 No crowdsourcing, just presence.
 No noise, just resonance.

+In this virtual space, algorithmically free, beauty is created through code, through word, through ideas.
+It is a return to Web 1 — far from the noise of metrics, far from the opaque filtering of algorithms.
+But it is also a return to the **craft spirit of the Middle Ages**.

+Posts are created and updated manually — not out of ignorance, but out of a desire to **recover the spirit of the Renaissance**.

 <img src="/assets/img/Girl-in-a-plane.png" alt="Creative study co-created with AI" style="width:80%;max-width:400px;height:auto;border-radius:8px;" loading="lazy" decoding="async">